Udita2003/flag-project/README.md

 # flag-project
-i created a flag of laos using html  and  intermediate css that comes under the section of udemy course
+i created a flag of laos using html and intermediate css